페이지 이동경로

 Add modules

 To use the features of Kakao Login, you need to add kakao_flutter_sdk_auth and kakao_flutter_sdk_user modules in pubspec.yaml by referring to Install SDK.
-After that, add the following libraries in your dart file.

 Project Setting